Virtual Private Cloud-VPC – All You Need To Know in 2025

 • Follow a structured IP addressing plan – Define clear CIDR blocks for different environments (e.g., development, testing, production) to avoid conflicts.

-• Regularly audit security groups and ACLs – Remove unused rules and follow the least privilege principle.
+• Regularly audit security groups and ACLs – remove unused rules and adhere to the principle of least privilege.

 • Implementing best practices for network design helps reduce complexity and improve scalability.